-- e.
-Exit the Multiple Units menu and return to main screen by pressing 1 to save the settings upon power-up.
+e.
+Exit the Multiple Units menu and return to main screen by pressing to save the settings upon power-up.
 The unit goes to REMOTE mode, the status message reads MASTER Module not found, the Fault indicator is lit, and the unit continues to beep once a minute until the master is found.
-The only function keys displayed are 1, and 5 while the system is running, 1 and 5 are no longer available; 1 functions normally. - CAUTION: The units are now configured as slave(s) to be controlled only by the master.
+The only function keys displayed are [1], [3] and [5].
+While the system is running, [1] and [5] are no longer available; [6] functions normally.

+CAUTION: The units are now configured as slave(s) to be controlled only by the master.
 Do not use the slave keypad, RS 232 port or GPIB port to try to control the slave(s).
 These ports are not disabled; commands to slave can cause incorrect system operation.
 If OUTPut OFF is sent to a slave, the master will automatically reenable the output.
 All responses to queries will have "#n" appended to the end, where n = slave number + 4.
 So for example an IDN? query to slave 1 will have #5 appended to the end of the response:

-KEPCO,BOP 20-50 AUG 10 2016,A123456,6.43#5 - 2.
-Repeat step 1 as necessary to configure all slaves, but at step d highlight applicable SLAVE # as appropriate.
+KEPCO,BOP 20-50 AUG 10 2016,A123456,6.43#5

+- 2. Repeat step 1 as necessary to configure all slaves, but at step d highlight applicable SLAVE # as appropriate.
 Each slave MUST have a different number that is sequentially assigned. - 3.
 Turn on the unit to be configured as a master and note that upon power up the FAULT light will go on (this is normal).
 Proceed as follows: - a.
-From the power-up screen press for to enter the General Setup Menu.
-Highlight Series/ Parallel and press to view the Multiple Units menu (see Table 2-12).
+From the power-up screen press 🛅 to enter the General Setup Menu.
+Highlight Series/ Parallel and press in to view the Multiple Units menu (see Table 2-13).
 When prompted, enter ADMIN2 password (see PAR.
 3.2.4.3) before continuing. - b.
-From the Multiple Units menu, highlight Configuration (use ADJUST control or the representation (use ADJ - c.
-If Series or Parallel was selected in step b above, Connection Type shows Series or Parallel as selected above.
-Highlight Unit Type and press to modify.
-Highlight Master +1, Master +2, Master +3, Of Master +4 (Master +3, Of Master +4 not permitted for series connections) and press [4] to apply the change. - d.
-Exit the Multiple Units menu by pressing to save the settings for subsequent power-up cycles.
-The display shows the master power-up screen (see Figure 2-16). - e.
+From the Multiple Units menu, highlight Configuration (use ADJUST control or the [2]) or keys) and press to modify.
+Select Series or Parallel, press to apply the change. - C. Connection Type shows Series or Parallel as selected above.
+Highlight Unit Type and press [1] to modify.
+Highlight Master +1 Of Master +2, (Master +3, Of Master +4 not permitted for MEL/MGL models) and press [4] to apply the change. - d.
+Exit the Multiple Units menu by pressing [1] to save the settings for subsequent power-up cycles.
+The display shows the master power-up screen (see Figure 2-17). - e.
 Turn off power to the master,